July 2020 progress

 Examine the roster of Institute holidays with an eye to equity and inclusion.

-In September 2020, President Reif announced that MIT would change the name of the October holiday to Indigenous Peoples Day.
-Separately, in response to a recommendation by a working group charged to assess MIT’s roster of Institute holidays, President Reif announced in May 2021 that MIT would adopt Juneteenth as an Institute holiday.
+In September 2020, the president announced that MIT would change the name of the October holiday to Indigenous Peoples Day.
+Separately, in response to a recommendation by a working group charged to assess MIT’s roster of Institute holidays, the president announced in May 2021 that MIT would adopt Juneteenth as an Institute holiday.

 DEIC staff hires in schools/college